May is here and trout fishing season has begun throughout the state of Vermont.

 Easy, tasty recipe for your small or medium sized lake or brook trout that you catch while camping.
 You choose your favorite seasonings and adjust according to your individual tastes.
 For the freshest and less fishy flavor, be sure and cook and eat directly after catching!”

-- 1 -2 trout, per person depending on size of fish
+- 1 -2 trout, per person depending on the size of fish

 - olive oil